RisottoMan/AutoEvent/Docs/Problem.md

 ---
 ## 2) I only have one mini-game.
 What should I do?
 ![image](https://github.com/user-attachments/assets/c40ac4d8-7753-4627-bf39-d514d53c3b98)
-- You haven't installed MapEditorReborn, so you have mini-games that won't need the maps.
+- You haven't installed ProjectMER, so you have mini-games that won't need the maps.
-- Install the MapEditorReborn plugin so that the plugin can load maps: [(Github MER)](https://github.com/Michal78900/MapEditorReborn/releases/latest)
+- Install the MapEditorReborn plugin so that the plugin can load maps: [(Github ProjectMER)](https://github.com/Michal78900/ProjectMER/releases/latest)

 ![image](https://github.com/user-attachments/assets/312135a9-9106-4b86-805f-5c74d8024ff2)

-- I do not know how to install MER.
+- I do not know how to install ProjectMER.
 What should I do?
 ![image](https://github.com/user-attachments/assets/7b5eca02-a64c-4476-b138-e30c98881a5f)

 ---
-## 3) MapEditorReborn was not detected.
-AutoEvent will not be loaded until you install MapEditorReborn.
+## 3) ProjectMER was not detected.
+AutoEvent will not be loaded until you install ProjectMER.
 ![image](https://github.com/user-attachments/assets/818a486e-d6f2-4a32-80af-434f24515625)
 - This is the same problem as in point 2.
-- Install MapEditorReborn so that the plugin can load maps: [(Github MER)](https://github.com/Michal78900/MapEditorReborn/releases/latest)
+- Install ProjectMER so that the plugin can load maps: [(Github ProjectMER)](https://github.com/Michal78900/ProjectMER/releases/latest)

 ![image](https://github.com/user-attachments/assets/312135a9-9106-4b86-805f-5c74d8024ff2)
 ---
-## 4) You have installed the old version of 'MapEditorReborn' and cannot run this mini-game
+## 4) You have installed the old version of 'ProjectMER' and cannot run this mini-game
 ![image](https://github.com/user-attachments/assets/e66573f4-1899-43a7-9724-01d3c9cd97ec)
 - It says what it means.
-You have an old version of MapEditorReborn.
+You have an old version of ProjectMER.
 There are new features or a new version of SCP has been released.
 Therefore, errors appear.
-- Install the new version of MapEditorReborn so that the plugin can load schematics: [(Github MER)](https://github.com/Michal78900/MapEditorReborn/releases/latest)
+- Install the new version of ProjectMER so that the plugin can load schematics: [(Github ProjectMER)](https://github.com/Michal78900/ProjectMER/releases/latest)

 ![image](https://github.com/user-attachments/assets/312135a9-9106-4b86-805f-5c74d8024ff2)
 - If the problem persists, download the latest release (or testing release) from [(Discord MER)](https://discord.gg/JwAfeSd79u):